onumengine/flambu_test/README.md

 5. Second tab should contain the random dog pic
 6. Third tab should contain some text
 7. Should be built with clean architecture

+## Instructions

+The dependency, *data_connection_checker*, does not support null safety so to run this app, use the command below in a bash terminal

+>flutter run --no-sound-null-safety